-Sparked by conversations at the inaugural Readiness Projects convening in Pittsburgh in 2019, Readiness Projects co-strategists Tom Akiva & Kim Robinson have brought together an inspiring group of authors to explore what it will take to reshape our systems to support this scientific understanding and build stronger learning and development ecosystems.
+Sparked by conversations at a Forum convening in Pittsburgh in 2019, Drs.
+Tom Akiva & Kim Robinson have brought together an inspiring group of authors to explore what it will take to reshape our systems to support this scientific understanding and build stronger learning and development ecosystems.

 It Takes an Ecosystem explores the idea and potential of the allied youth fields—an aspirational term that suggests increased connection across the multiple systems in which adults engage with young people.
 Recent research and initiatives make a strong case for what developmentalists have argued for decades: A young person’s learning and development is shaped in positive and negative ways by the interactions they have with all the adults across all settings in their life.
 Now is the time to reshape our systems to support this scientific understanding.
 The chapters in this book provide ideas, tools, examples, and visions for a more connected, more equitable world for young people and the adults in their lives.

 Explore Our Blog Series featuring Chapter Authors

 - Everything We Need to Learn About Relationships, We Learn from Simple, Everyday Interactions

 - Engaging Youth in Policy Efforts: Examples From the Field